SARRU2006/coffeencode-udhgam/README.md

 - **Government Schemes Information**: Detailed repository of various government schemes.
 - **Eligibility Checker**: Interactive tools to help users determine their eligibility for specific schemes.
-- **Multilingual Support**: content available in English, Hindi, and Telugu (and more) to cater to a diverse user base.
+- **Multilingual Support**: Content available in English, Hindi, and Telugu (and more) to cater to a diverse user base.
 - **User-Friendly Interface**: A modern, responsive web application built for ease of use.
 - **Document Assistance**: Helpers to guide users through necessary documentation.